-It’s not at all surprising to me that the latest kitschy horror game to be making the Let’s Play rounds on YouTube is about killer animatronic animals, then.
+It’s not at all surprising that the latest kitschy horror game to be making the Let’s Play rounds on YouTube is about killer animatronic animals, then.
 Usually, these horror games are easy to ignore, but further inspection proves that Five Nights at Freddy’s goes beyond exploiting this common horror trope.

 You sit in your small, filthy office ready to monitor the cameras set-up across the premises.
-You’ll stay in this spot for the entire five-day duration of the game, swivelling on your chair to reach light switches and door controls when necessary.
-The recorded introductory message left for you reveals what the job description didn’t: the robotic mascots at Freddy Frazbear’s Pizza restaurant become “unpredictable” after hours, and may try to sneak in and dismember you.
+You’ll stay in this spot for the entire five-day duration of the game, swiveling on your chair to reach light switches and door controls when necessary.
+The recorded introductory message left for you reveals what the job description didn’t: the robotic mascots at Freddy Frazbear’s Pizza restaurant become “unpredictable” after hours, and may try to sneak in to dismember you.

 It gets worse.
 It turns out that your employer is so tight with budget cuts that they limit the amount of electricity you can use during your shift.
 To battle the fluffy murderers you need to use a combination of monitoring cameras, turning on lights, and activating security doors; all of which consume power.

-Whatever your strategy, you’re going to falter at some point and have all of that built-up tension lift you out of your seat when one of the animals suddenly appears in your face screaming.
+Whatever your strategy, you’re probably going to falter at some point, and have all of that built-up tension lift you out of your seat when one of the animals suddenly appears in your face screaming.
 It’s enough to make me never want to be a security guard, especially as you don’t even hit minimum wage for all that psychological stress.